Functional equations in formal power series: Introduction

 \bt \l{mt1} Let $A\in \Gamma$ be a formal power series of order $n$, and $\beta_A$ some B\"otcher function.
 Then every decomposition \be \l{eq1} A= A_1\circ A_2 \circ \dots \circ A_r\ee of $A$ into a composition of elements $A_1, A_2, \dots ,A_r$ of $\Gamma$ is equivalent to the decomposition \be \l{eq3} A=(\beta_A\circ z^{\ord A_1})\circ z^{\ord A_2} \circ \dots \circ (z^{\ord A_r}\circ \beta_A^{-1}).\ee Thus, equivalence classes of decompositions of $A$ are in a one-to-one correspondence with ordered factorizations of $n$. \et

 The main motivation for writing this paper was to construct in the formal power series setting an analogue of the decomposition theory of {\it rational functions}.
-Correspondingly, the definition of the equivalency of decompositions of elements of $\Gamma$ given above mimics the corresponding definition from the decomposition theory of rational functions, in which two decompositions \eqref{decc} of a rational function of degree at least two $A$ into compositions of rational functions of degree at least two $A_1, A_2, \dots, A_k$ and $\widehat A_1, \widehat A_2, \dots, \widehat A_m$ are considered as equivalent if \eqref{decc0} holds for some M\"obius transformations $\mu_i,$ $1\leq i \leq k-1.$ Expectably, the results obtained in this paper are quite different from the corresponding results for rational functions, and in general turn out to be simpler.
-For example, already for decompositions of polynomials the analogue of Theorem \ref{mt1} obtained by Ritt (\cite{r1}) is much more complicated.
-On the other hand, for arbitrary rational functions such an analogue is not known, and typical results in the area mostly concern either decompositions of special types of functions or functional equations of a special form (see e.g. \cite{az}, \cite{bog}, \cite{ere}, \cite{fz}, \cite{mp}, \cite{ngw}, \cite{lau}, \cite{semi}, \cite{rev}, \cite{ritt}).
+Correspondingly, the definition of the equivalency of decompositions of elements of $\Gamma$ given above mimics the corresponding definition from the decomposition theory of rational functions, in which two decompositions \eqref{decc} of a rational function of degree at least two $A$ into compositions of rational functions of degree at least two $A_1, A_2, \dots, A_k$ and $\widehat A_1, \widehat A_2, \dots, \widehat A_m$ are considered as equivalent if \eqref{decc0} holds for some M\"obius transformations $\mu_i,$ $1\leq i \leq k-1.$ As expected, the results obtained in this paper differ significantly from the corresponding results for rational functions, generally being simpler.
+For instance, even for polynomial decompositions, the analogue of Theorem \ref{mt1}, obtained by Ritt (\cite{r1}), is substantially more complex.
+On the other hand, for arbitrary rational functions, such an analogue is not known, and typical results in the area primarily concern either decompositions of specific types of functions or functional equations of a particular form (see e.g. \cite{az}, \cite{bog}, \cite{ere}, \cite{fz}, \cite{mp}, \cite{ngw}, \cite{lau}, \cite{semi}, \cite{rev}, \cite{ritt}).